-I also offer a number of reduced cost spaces for students or those on a low income, so please feel free to ask me about this.
+I also offer a limited number of concessionary places in Hove for daytime appointments, so please feel free to ask me about this.

 In London my therapy room is in Buckingham Palace Road, a 4 minute walk from Victoria Station or a 10 minute walk from Sloane Square Tube.
 There are a number of buses that run past the building (11, 44, 170, 211, C1, C10).
 In addition, secure cycle racks are available and pay and display spaces are immediately outside on Eccleston Place.

 |Face to face counselling:||Yes|